kubernetes-sigs/knftables/README.md

 methods to check for those well-known error types.
 In a large transaction, there is no supported way to determine exactly which operation failed.

+If you want to operate on multiple tables or multiple nftables families, you will need separate `Interface` objects for each.
+If you need to check whether the system supports an nftables feature as with `nft --check`, use `nft.Check()`, which works the same as `nft.Run()` below.

 ## `knftables.Transaction` operations